-It could also be because of the huge increase in clever marketing creating a ‘health halo’ effect (even the packaging of these products make them look healthier).
-It’s understandable why investment in marketing campaigns is so extensive, as the industry was worth an estimated $5bn globally last year and is set to continue growing.
+It could also be because of the huge increase in clever marketing creating a ‘health halo’ effect (even the packaging of these products makes them look healthier).
+It’s understandable why investment in marketing campaigns is so extensive, as the industry was worth an estimated $5 billion globally last year and is set to continue growing.
 Producers and retailers are capitalising on this growth in demand: while many staple food products have been facing price deflation, gluten-free products increased in price by 23% on average between 2011 and 2016.

 But Can Gluten Be Healthy?

 For healthcare professionals, this growth in popularity of gluten-free diets is seriously perplexing.
-Because for the 98% of the population who do not have gluten issues, whole grains (including wheat, barley, and rye) have some important and significant health-promoting effects.
+Because for the approximately 98% of the population who do not have gluten issues, whole grains (including wheat, barley, and rye) have some important and significant health-promoting effects.
 They’re rich in phytochemicals, antioxidants, vitamins, trace minerals, dietary fibre, and protein.
 In fact, because they’re so nutritious, increasing the amount in your diet has been shown to be associated with:

 · Lowered blood pressure and reduced risk of cardiovascular disease (2)